Open Brush VR App: A Quest to Revolutionize Virtual PaintingπŸ–ΌοΈ

 How could we streamline the interface and brush management without compromising the creative flexibility that artists value?

-Identifying Core Challenge
+Phase 1 Identifying the Core Challenge 🧐

 Market analysis